Ground Penetrating Radar (GPR) Services

 How long does a GPR survey take?

-The time required to complete a GPR survey depends on the size and complexity of the site being surveyed, as well as the object of interest and the density of the data required to properly resolve the intended target(s).
+The time required to complete a GPR survey depends on the size and complexity of the site being surveyed, as well as other geological features such as the object of interest and the density of the data required to properly resolve the intended target(s).
 We are always more than happy to talk about your survey requirements and advise on how long we think a particular survey should take.

 How much does it cost for a ground-penetrating radar survey?